missionpinball/mpf-docs/modes/index.rst

 So we made it so each mode's config file is based on the mode name instead.
 In each mode's config file, you can add an entry called ``mode:`` which holds settings for the mode itself.
-Typically this is just a list of MPF events that will cause the mode to start and stop, as well asthe priority the mode runs at, the name of the mode, and whether the mode has any custom Python code that goes with it.
+Typically this is just a list of MPF events that will cause the mode to start and stop, as well as the priority the mode runs at, the name of the mode, and whether the mode has any custom Python code that goes with it.
 (Full details of this are in the ``mode:`` section of the configuration file reference.)

 Starting and stopping modes
 ---------------------------